 In case you’ve upgraded to a new iPhone, lost your old one, or lost access to the device your Apple Watch is currently paired with, pairing your Apple Watch to another iPhone can be easy – or it can be a headache.
 That’s why we’ve come up with this straightforward guide, so it can be easy and hassle-free, minus the headache.

-How to Pair Your Apple Watch to Your New iPhone
+How to Switch Apple Watch to New iPhone

 If you’re looking to pair your new (or old) Apple Watch to a new iPhone, you’re going to need to be ready with a few things going forward.
 Make sure you have: